 Where to install flood sensors

 The most important place to have a flood sensor is the basement or first level of your home.
 Many homeowners place flood sensors inside the sump pump so they’re alerted before the water reaches their basement.
-If you don’t have a basement, the kitchen, laundry room, or somewhere near the water heater is a good place for a flood sensor because of the appliances and sinks that are connected to the water.
+If you don’t have a basement, the kitchen, laundry room, or somewhere near the water heater is a good place for a flood sensor because of the appliances and sinks connected to the water line.

 How to install flood sensors